 With no one in front of you to raise a hand or flash an unsure look, it’s easy to barrel ahead and keep lecturing in an online setting.Good teachers slow down and take breaks often enough to allow silence for the students.Click To Tweet

-Silence is key because it gives students time to catch up, think on the concepts you are introducing, and to formulate and ask questions they might have.
+Silence is key because it gives students time to catch up, think about the concepts you are introducing, and formulate questions they have.
 The engagement level increases dramatically when you provide this silent reflection time.

 4 Create a Comprehensive Lesson Plan in Advance of the Course

 It’s important to have a clearly outlined plan in place before you sit down to teach your first live online class or webinar.
 There are a number of solid templates you can draw from online, both from traditional teaching settings and more diverse digital course settings.

 Two things you should make sure you have answered well in advance, however, are “who will take this course?” and “what objectives do I want to address in this course?”
 Know the purpose and the audience for your information.

 Student engagement is harder when teaching online.
 It requires more than just an “on the spot” question to one of your students.
 Creative ways to draw students into the content and show that their input is important will go a long way.